kartamyshev/blog/posts/article-1.md

   ```html
   <div class="p-6 max-w-sm mx-auto bg-white rounded-xl shadow-lg flex items-center space-x-4" />
   ```
-    This can be fixed by creating specfic classname in configuration file (whatever the syntax is)
+    This can be fixed by creating specfic class in configuration file (whichever the syntax is)

   ```js
     module.exports = {